unicode-org/icu4x/CONTRIBUTING.md

 The reviewer is responsible for accepting a pull request only once they feel the current PR is ready to be merged even if their comments were not to be applied.

-The *accepted* can be set with pending review comments, if those comments don't affect whether the patch is ready to be merged (for example, they're stylistic suggestions).
+The *approve* can be set with pending review comments, if those comments don't affect whether the patch is ready to be merged (for example, they're stylistic suggestions).

-The should communicate the nature of their review comments - specifically, between the three types: *"blocking"*, *"suggestion"*, and *"optional"*.
+The reviewer should communicate the nature of their review comments - specifically, between the three types: *"blocking"*, *"suggestion"*, and *"optional"*.
 * **blocking** is when the reviewer considers the change to be unmergable and requires a new revision.
 * **suggestion** is for when the reviewer considers the change to be suboptimal, but usable, and wants to defer the decision to the PR author, while stating their opinion.
 * **optional** is for when the reviewer considers multiple options to be mostly comparable or tradeoffs, and wants to defer to the PR author for the final decision after bringing up a new option.